 It is more common in men than women.

 There is a genetic / family connection with developing CLL.
-Around 1 in 10 people with CLL report a family history of the disease.
+About 1 in 10 people with CLL reports a family history of the disease.

 CLL is most common in white populations of European origin.
 It is slightly less common in those of African origin and rare in Asian populations.

-Having a risk factor doesn’t mean you will definitely get cancer.
+Having a risk factor doesn’t mean you will get cancer.
 Sometimes people with no risk factors get the disease.
 If you’re worried or have a family history of CLL, talk to your GP or talk to one of our cancer nurses.
-Call the Cancer Nurseline on 1800 200 700 or visit a Daffodil Centre.
+Call our Support Line on 1800 200 700 or visit a Daffodil Centre.

 For more information